 Some parts of the domain of GRC — measures to prevent financial fraud, for example — are as old as business itself.
 Making sure that money isn’t leaking out of a company and ensuring that financial reports are accurate have always been key goals in most businesses—only recently have they attained new urgency.

-Other parts of GRC related to trade compliance, risk management, and environmental, health, and safety regulations are somewhat newer activities that have become more important because of globalization, security concerns, and increased need to find and mitigate risks.
+Other parts of GRC related to trade compliance, risk management, and environmental, health, STD Aware testing, and safety regulations are somewhat newer activities that have become more important because of globalization, security concerns, and increased need to find and mitigate risks.
 For example, to ship goods overseas, you must know that the recipient is not on a list of prohibited companies.
 These lists change daily.
 Growing concern about global warming and other pressures to reduce environmental impact and use energy efficiently have increased regulations that demand reporting, tracking, and other forms of sociopolitical compliance.
 Companies are also interested in sustainability reporting, measuring areas such as diversity in the workplace, the number of employees who volunteer, and environmental efforts, so that companies can provide data about corporate social responsibility.
 Financial markets punish companies that report unexpected bad news due to poor risk management.